Tortuga Island - More Than Just A Tropical Beach

 A boat tour to Tortuga Island was a surprise I prepared for my significant other at the end of our trip to Costa Rica.
 Tortuga Island is perfectly nested in the southern part of the Gulf of Nicoya where it almost meets the Pacific Ocean.

-Being a tiny country comparing to Canada or the United States, Costa Rica has so many natural treasures though.
+Being a tiny country compared to Canada or the United States, Costa Rica has so many natural treasures though.
 As much as I love planning my trips, it was not an easy task to pick places to visit in this beautiful country.
-You can easily spend a year there travelling, but there still will be places in your bucket list yet to be explored.
+You can easily spend a year there travelling, but there still will be places on your bucket list yet to be explored.
 And Tortuga Island is one of those nice hidden gems not to be missed.

 Among a few available options to get to the island, I think I've chosen the best one - with Bahia Rica.
-The boat ride is only about 20 minutes from a private beach near Parquera on Nicoya Peninsula and the price is very reasonable.
+The boat ride is only about 20 minutes from a private beach near Parquera on the Nicoya Peninsula and the price is very reasonable.
 On the way to Tortuga Island, we made a quick stop at a tiny island inhabited by spider monkeys.

-When we arrived, our tour guide made a loud sound (like a howl), and the monkeys started to come down from the tree tops.
+When we arrived, our tour guide made a loud sound (like a howl), and the monkeys started to come down from the treetops.
 They knew that we brought some fruits for them, especially a sweet papaya.

 A baby monkey uses his tail to buckle up to his mother.